chayapatr/site/src/content/g/extinction.md

 **Further thoughts**: [Who control the future control the past](/g/control)

-From that, the focus should not be on how to avoid it, but rather to decide, or to be more precise, "design" the method to go towards the desirable scenarios. **Or, in other words, to perceive human extinction as a method instead of a possible scenario.**
+From that, the focus should not be on how to avoid it, but rather to decide, or to be more precise, "design" the method to go towards the desirable scenarios. **Or, in other words, to perceive human extinction as a method (in a philosophical sense of method toward some goal) instead of an inert possible scenario.**

 ### Humanistic Design for Nature